cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 When waiting for a remote call, the remote processor is by default idle.
 It is possible to define a function to be executed while waiting for a remote call.
 This function is executed after the remote module initializes, and subsequently whenever a remote call finishes.
 If the background function ever terminates (or if it is not defined at all), a `wait` instruction is used to wait for the next remote call.

 When a remote call occurs while the background function still executes, the background process is terminated and the remote function starts executing immediately.
-There's no cleanup process, it is up to the programmer to make sure the background function can be safely terminated at any time and reentered.
+There's no cleanup process, it is up to the programmer to make sure the background function can be safely terminated at any time, and reentered when the next remote call ends.

 The background process must be contained in a function named `backgroundProcess`.
 The function declaration needs to have these properties: